Is There a Connection Between Hair Loss and Coeliac Disease?

 Unfortunately, not eating gluten will not stop natural baldness.
 Male pattern baldness will still happen, and a woman’s hair will still thin as they get older.
 If you are losing your hair in patches like in the photo above there is a chance that your hair loss is being caused by imbalances in your body.
 However, if you are losing your hair in the classic baldness pattern changing your diet is not likely to help.
 Although it could be worth a try especially if you would like to lose weight too.

-The connection between hair loss and coeliac disease is still being researched.
+The connection between hair loss and celiac disease is still being researched.
 If you have experienced alopecia as part of your problems with gluten we would like to hear from you below.
 We are particularly interested in how you treated it and how long it took to reverse your hair loss.

 If you want to find out even more about the connection between gluten and hair loss, and the other ways this problem can affect you visit these other pages on this site –